legeon-foundation/legeon-graph-persona-onboarding/diagrams/README.md

+# Architecture Diagrams

+This folder contains reference diagrams and markdown explanations.
+No executable code should live here.

 Legeon Technical Architecture Documentation

 Welcome to the Legeon Architecture Repository — the technical foundation of the decentralized SAP AI consulting network.